-- 1 teas mustard powder
+- 1 tspn ground mustard

 - 1 tbs light brown sugar

-- 1 tbs smokedpaprika
+- 1 tbs smoked paprika

-- 2 teas garlic powder
+- 2 tspn garlic powder

-- 2 teas onion powder
+- 2 tspn onion powder

 - Two nights before ready to smoke: place the corned beef in a large pot of cold water and place in the fridge to draw out excess salt.

 - Combine the black pepper, coriander, mustard, brown sugar, paprika, garlic powder, and onion powder in a bowl.

 - Place corned beef, fat side up in smoker and smoke until internal temperature reaches 190 degrees F.

-- When ready to serve: Steam.
-Place pastrami on a steamer rack, or metal wire rack above simmering water in a large pan on the stove top, making sure the meat does not touch the water.
+- Steam the pastrami by placing the meat on a steamer rack, or metal wire rack above simmering water in a large pan on the stove top, making sure the meat does not touch the water.